ng-the-engineer/data-ingestion-server/README.md

 3. Implement integration test
 4. Setup local database
 5. Implement unit test
-6. Implement business logic
+6. Implement save and get logic
+7. Implement alert event listener
-7. Discuss the solution
+8. Discuss the solution

 ### Node version
 This project uses node/12.18.3 and ES2015, the latest stable version when the project is being created.